Cynthia H. Whaley, PhD

 Research of climate and air quality issues using Environment and Climate Change Canada's climate model, CanAM_GEM, and air quality forecasting model, GEM-MACH.

-- development of short-lived climate pollutants in CanAM_GEM
+- development and application of short-lived climate pollutants in the Canadian Atmospheric Model (CanAM)

 - update to ECCC's North American PAH emission inventory